While working on @general-dexterity/cube-records

 That __empty

-placeholder prevents this optimization, ensuring the interface remains augmentable through the entire build pipeline.
+property isn't arbitrary - it ensures the interface remains augmentable through the entire build pipeline[2].

 declare global {